Happy Easter and Day 6 of Passover!

 I’ve refined this over the years and sometimes make it with bacon, sometimes without.
 It’s spicy, so I never served it to Fuzz (though I will now), and Todd likes it even though he generally doesn’t care for cornbread.

 I make this in an 8 inch cast iron skillet.
-You can make cornbread in all shapes and form, but cooking it in a skillet where the batter is poured into very hot butter gives it a crispy crust.
+You can make cornbread in all shapes and forms, but cooking it in a skillet where the batter is poured into very hot butter gives it a crispy crust.

 Chipotle Bacon Cornbread